916 Southwood Boulevard

 Education planning is the process of creating a realistic strategy for funding your children’s higher education costs.
-It is important to create a plan that works in conjunction with other aspects of your comprehensive financial plan.
+It is essential to develop a plan that works in conjunction with your comprehensive financial plan.
 The following is a list of items to consider when creating your education plan.

-Total Amount You Want to Fund: Most people start with a goal of funding their children’s entire education; however, this is not always possible given the specific situation of each family.
-You should choose a funding objective that is realistic and be flexible enough to change that goal as the situation warrants.
-It is important to not commit too much money to education planning at the expense of under-funding other priorities like retirement planning.
-There are outside sources of help when funding college such as grants, scholarships, and loans.
-There is no such help for your retirement.
+Most people start with a goal of funding their children’s entire education; however, this is not always possible given the specific situation of each family.
+Choose a realistic amount and be flexible enough to change that goal as the situation warrants.
+It is essential not to commit too much money to education planning at the expense of under-funding other priorities like retirement planning.

-Type of Account(s) to Use: There are multiple types of accounts for college savings.
-Some offer significant tax benefits but possibly at the cost of higher expenses.
-Some offer lower expenses but potentially more taxes.
-Some accounts may be more advantageous if applying for financial aid for children.
-While the most important action you can take is to actually save money, it is important to use the type of account most beneficial to you.
+There are multiple types of accounts for college savings.
+Some offer significant tax benefits but higher expenses; some offer lower fees but more taxes.
+Certain accounts may be more advantageous if applying for financial aid for children.
+While the most critical action you can do is save money, it is vital to use the type of account most beneficial to you.

-How Much To Save and How to Allocate: The amount you can save is of obvious importance when creating a plan but the proper allocation is often overlooked.
-Education often provides a shorter time frame to save as well as a very short timeframe for the actual event, unlike retirement for example.
-Therefore, it is important to use an allocation appropriate for shorter time frames.
-While you can be aggressive with the allocation for young children, a more moderate allocation is generally warranted for teenagers since your timeframe is typically limited to 5 years or less.
-Do not overlook the importance of reviewing your allocation every few years, and making changes when appropriate.
+While the amount you save is most important when creating a plan, the proper allocation is often overlooked.
+You don’t have as much time to save for college as you do to save for retirement.
+That is why it is essential to use an allocation appropriate for shorter time frames.
+While you can be aggressive with the allocation for young children, a more moderate allocation is generally warranted for teenagers.
+It is critical to review the allocation every few years and make changes when appropriate.